Byzantine Fault Tolerance

 Let us assume there are Beetles and consider the messages Paul sends John.
 In the first round, Paul just sends his messages, so he names no Beetles.
 In the second round, Paul lists all Beetles besides Paul and John (and their alleged preferences), making him name Beetles.

 By the time we reach round we find that each message contains Beetle names, which is a lot.
 Even if we assume storing the name of Beetle only requires one bit, we get that if there are Beetles, each message in the last round is more than 10 megabytes.
 Doesn't sound like a lot?
-Well, for Beetles the message size would surpass 10 terabytes, for we succeed 344 exabyte, and Beetles will topple two brontobyte, a unit of storage so large I never heard of it before writing this paragraph, and even my spell checker does not recognize.
+Well, for Beetles the message size would surpass 10 terabytes, for it will succeed 344 exabyte, and Beetles will topple two brontobyte, a unit of storage so large I never heard of it before writing this paragraph, and even my spell checker does not recognize.
 And what about 750,000 Ethereum validators?
 Well, the number is so large you would need about 170 kilobytes just to write down how many digits it has.